Sentence Curve Language Models: Sentence Curve

 \subsection{Theoretic Studies of Sentence Curve Prediction}

-In this section, we theoretically analyze how sentence curve prediction regularizes the backbone model to emphasize sentence-level global structure, thereby mitigating overfitting to word-level local structure, as discussed in the introduction.
-We derive the MLE objective under sentence curve prediction, summarized by the following lemma: \begin{lemma} [MLE Objective in Sentence Curve Prediction (Simplified)] Based on the setting in Section~\ref{subsec:sentence_curve_definition}, the MLE objective can be expressed as
+In this section, we analyze how sentence curve prediction regularizes the backbone to emphasize global structure, mitigating overfitting to word-level local structure.
+All proofs and full descriptions of following lemmas are provided in Appendix~\ref{appendix:proofs}.
+We begin by newly deriving the MLE objective: \begin{lemma} [Sentence Curve Prediction Objective (Simplified)] Based on the setting in Section~\ref{subsec:sentence_curve_language_model}, the MLE objective can be expressed as

-where $\mathcal{C}$ denotes terms constant with respect to $\theta$, and $KL(\cdot)$ is the Kullback-Leibler (KL) divergence. \end{lemma} The full derivation of this lemma are provided in Appendix~\ref{appendix:proofs}.
-During training, minimizing the standard objective $CE_Y=\mathbb{E}_{p_{data}(Y|X)}[-\log p_{\theta}(Y|X)]$ implicitly promotes minimization of $CE_P=\mathbb{E}_{p_{data}(P|X)}[-\log p_{\theta}(P|X)]$.
-Therefore, SCLM is encouraged to assign high likelihood to valid sentence curves that map to the target sentence via $B$.
-Because each control point influences multiple words, this objective may increase sensitivity to sentence-level global structure.
+where $\mathcal{C}$ denotes terms constant with respect to $\theta$. \end{lemma} This decomposition shows that minimizing $CE_Y(\theta)$ implicitly minimizes $CE_P(\theta)$, encouraging the model to assign high likelihood to valid sentence curves that map to $Y$.
+Because each control point influences multiple words, this objective promotes sensitivity to sentence-level structure.